-Some older Masters Athletes walk with a "soft knee" on contact because they have physical difficulty in meeting the requirement to straighten knees on contact as required by IAAF rules.
+Some older masters' athletes walk with a 'soft knee' on contact because they have physical difficulty in meeting the requirement to straighten knees on contact as required by WA rules.
 The role of judges is to enforce the rules of race walking with the purpose of preventing athletes from gaining an unfair advantage.
-Judges nevertheless need to recognise when an older athlete is straightening their leg as far as possible, but without full compliance, by applying the concept of "no advantage".
+Judges nevertheless need to recognise when an older athlete is straightening their leg as far as possible, but without full compliance, by applying the concept of 'no advantage'.

-Also, strict adherence to IAAF rules relating to the makeup of the judging panel cannot be implemented at OMA Championships because of a lack of qualified international walk judges.
-In OMA race walks two red cards are permissible from walk judges from the same Affiliate/Associate but not three, except where the third is from the Chief Judge in the last 100 metres of the race.
+Also, strict adherence to WA rules relating to the makeup of the judging panel cannot be implemented at OMA Championships because of a lack of qualified international walk judges.
+In OMA race walks, two red cards are permissible from walk judges from the same Member country but not three, except where the third is from the Chief Judge in the last 100m of the race.